FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * Cookies
 * Server-side sessions

 These two methods depend on your requirements, but both work well in practice and are both secure if done correctly.
 If you recall from above, we put a placeholder function call in our code just after we received the tokens from the OAuth server.
-Let's fill in that code for the `handleTokens` function each of the session options above.
+Let's fill in that code for the `handleTokens` function for each of the session options above.

-First, let's write back the tokens as cookies to the browser and redirect the user to their ToDos.
+First, let's store the tokens as cookies in the browser and redirect the user to their ToDos.
 Here's some code that accomplishes that:

 ```javascript
 function handleTokens(accessToken, idToken, refreshToken) {